A business in Malaysia can exist in various forms, namely:

 Malaysia has recently introduced a tax on digital services by widening the scope of its existing service tax.
 With effect from 1 January 2020, foreign service providers of digital services must now register with the Royal Malaysian Customs Department and charge 6% service tax on all digital services provided to consumers in Malaysia.

-"Digital service" has been defined broadly under the Service Tax Act 2018 and according to Customs, includes services such as providing software, applications, and music; live streaming services; digital advertising services; and offering online platforms to sell products and services.
-Thus, companies such as Netflix, Spotify, and Google are now expected to register and remit service tax to Customs.
+"Digital service" has been defined broadly under the Service Tax Act 2018 and according to Customs, includes services such as providing software, applications, and music; streaming services; digital advertising services; and offering online platforms to sell products and services.
+Thus, companies such as Netflix, Spotify and Google are expected to register and remit service tax to Customs.
 Foreign service providers must be registered if the value of the digital services provided by it to consumers in Malaysia exceeds RM500,000 over a period of 12 months.

 As discussed above, Malaysia’s current approach to taxing the digital economy is to expand the scope and application of its service tax to digital services rendered by foreign service providers.
 There has yet to be any indication so far of Malaysia’s position in respect of the proposals by the OECD on digital taxation, namely the allocation of taxing rights in favour of market and user jurisdictions and implementing a global minimum tax.
-Given Malaysia’s commitment in principal to implementing the OECD BEPS actions, Malaysia could in the future adopt the consensus-based solution by the IF which is expected to be finalised by the end of 2020.
+Given Malaysia’s commitment in principal to implementing the OECD BEPS actions, Malaysia could in the future adopt the consensus-based solution by the IF which is expected to be finalised by mid-2021.

 Malaysia’s tax regime generally imposes a 10% withholding tax on all royalties paid to non-residents and makes no distinction where the IP owner is resident in a tax haven.
 However, IP owners who are resident in jurisdictions which have a double taxation treaty with Malaysia could avail themselves to any preferential withholding tax rate in the treaty.